Marc Bolan: 1971–1975: T. Rex, glam rock and other styles

 Becoming more adventurous musically, Bolan bought a modified vintage Gibson Les Paul guitar (featured on the cover of the album T. Rex), and then wrote and recorded his first hit "Ride a White Swan", which was dominated by a rolling hand-clapping back-beat, Bolan's electric guitar and Finn's percussion.
 At this time he also shortened the group's name to T. Rex.
 Bolan and his producer Tony Visconti oversaw the session for "Ride a White Swan", the single that changed Bolan's career which was inspired in part by Mungo Jerry's success with "In the Summertime", moving Bolan away from predominantly acoustic numbers to a more electric sound.
 Recorded on 1 July 1970 and released later that year, it made slow progress in the UK Top 40, until it finally peaked in early 1971 at number two.
 Inspired by his muse, June Child, Bolan developed a fascination with women's clothing, an unlikely characteristic for a British male rocker at the time.

 Bolan followed "Ride a White Swan" and T. Rex by expanding the group to a quartet with bassist Steve Currie and drummer Bill Legend, and cutting a five-minute single, "Hot Love", with a rollicking rhythm, string accents and an extended sing-along chorus inspired somewhat by "Hey Jude".
 Bolan performed "Hot Love" on the BBC television show Top of the Pops wearing glitter on his face: the performance was later recognized as the foundation of glam rock.
 For the viewers, it was a defining moment: "Bolan was magical, but also sexually heightened and androgynous".
-The song was number one for six weeks and was quickly followed by "Get It On", a grittier, more adult tune that spent four weeks in the top spot.
+The song was number one in the UK Singles Chart for six weeks and was quickly followed by "Get It On", a grittier, more adult tune that spent four weeks in the top spot.
 The song, re-titled "Bang a Gong (Get It On)" when released in the US, reached No. 10 in the Billboard Hot 100 in early 1972.

 In November 1971, the band's record label, Fly, released the Electric Warrior track "Jeepster" without Bolan's permission.
 Outraged, Bolan took advantage of the timely lapsing of his Fly Records contract and left for EMI, who gave him his own record label, the T. Rex Wax Co.
-Its bag and label featured an iconic head-and-shoulders image of Bolan.
-Despite the lack of Bolan's endorsement, "Jeepster" peaked at number two in the UK.
+Its bag and label featured a head-and-shoulders image of Bolan.
+Despite the lack of Bolan's endorsement, "Jeepster" peaked at number two in the UK Singles Chart.
+Regarded as one of the band's best songs, Paste and Billboard ranked it number one and three on their lists of the top 10 T. Rex songs.